-Created in 1835 by physicist François Arago, then Permanent Secretary, the journal Comptes Rendus de l'Académie des sciences allows researchers to quickly make their work known to the international scientific community.
+Created in 1835 by the physicist François Arago, then Permanent Secretary, the journal Comptes Rendus of the French Academy of sciences allows researchers to make their work known to the international scientific community.

 It is divided into seven series covering the whole range of research fields in exact and applied sciences: Mathématique, Mécanique, Chimie, Biologies, Géoscience - Sciences de la planète, Physique and Palevol (evolutionary paleontology).
 Each title is led by one or more editor(s)-in-chief, assisted by editorial boards.
 The articles submitted are reviewed by scientists with recognized competence in the field concerned.

 Initially created to briefly announce significant new results, the Comptes Rendus have evolved considerably and now publish research articles, review articles, historical or biographical articles, as well as thematic issues directed by guest editors, French or foreign.

 For more information on the editorial line of each series and on its submission procedure, consult the series' website.